Configuration

 Unbound has a vast array of configuration options for advanced use cases, which can seem a little overwhelming at first.
 Luckily, all of the defaults are sensible and secure, so in a lot of environments you can run Unbound without changing any options.
-Below we will go through a basic, recommended config, but feel free to add and experiment with options as you need them.
+Below we will go through a basic, recommended configuration, but feel free to add and experiment with options as you need them.

 Note